iridium-browser/iridium-browser-ubuntu/docs/testing/layout_tests.md

       spacing or box sizes are often unimportant, especially around fonts and form controls.
 Differences in wording of JS error messages are also usually acceptable.
-    * `./run_webkit_tests.py path/to/your/test.html --full-results-html` will
+    * `python run_web_tests.py path/to/your/test.html --full-results-html`
-      produce a page including links to the expected result, actual result, and diff.
+      produces a page including links to the expected result, actual result, and diff.
-    * Add the `--sources` option to `run_webkit_tests.py` to see exactly which expected result it's comparing to (a file next to the test, something in platform/mac/, something in platform/chromium-win/, etc.)
+    * Add the `--sources` option to `run_web_tests.py` to see exactly which expected result it's comparing to (a file next to the test, something in platform/mac/, something in platform/chromium-win/, etc.)
     * If you're still sure it's correct, rebaseline the test (see below).